I apologize for the sweets binge I’ve been on lately but it’s Christmas time, for crying out loud!

 - ⅔ cup chopped pecans

 - Use an electric hand mixer to combine the flour, cream cheese and butter.
-Work dough with hands to form in to a ball and then flatten it a little into a disc.
+Work the dough with your hands to form it into a ball and then flatten it a little into a disc.
 Wrap with plastic wrap and refrigerate for at least an hour.

 - Preheat oven to 350 degrees F. Coat mini muffin pan(s) with nonstick cooking spray, making sure to coat the sides of the wells.

-- Remove chilled dough from refrigerator and divide it into 24 evenly sized balls.
-Place each ball into a cup in the muffin pan and pat into shape with your fingers.
+- Remove the chilled dough from the refrigerator and divide it into 24 evenly sized balls.
+Place each ball into a cup in the muffin pan and pat down and up the sides with your fingers.

-- In a medium mixing bowl, use an electric hand mixer to combine egg, brown sugar, salt, and vanilla.
-Use a spoon to stir in melted butter and pecans.
-Place a small amount of the filling in each pastry lined muffin cup; dividing it evenly between the 24 cups.
+- In a medium mixing bowl, use an electric hand mixer to combine the egg, brown sugar, salt, and vanilla.
+Use a spoon to stir in the melted butter and pecans.
+Place a small amount of the filling in each pastry lined muffin cup, dividing it evenly between the 24 cups.

-- Bake for 20 minutes or until nicely browned and set.
-Remove from oven and allow to cool in muffin pan(s) for 10 to 15 minutes then use a fork or small sharp knife to pop the tarts out of the pan.
+- Bake for 18 to 20 minutes or until nicely browned and set.
+Remove from the oven and allow to cool in muffin pan(s) for at least 15 minutes then use the tines of a fork or small sharp knife to pop the tarts out of the pan.
 They will come out easier if they have set up a bit.
 Allow them to cool completely on a wire rack and then store in an airtight container.